Josephson Dynamics of 2D Bose-Einstein Condensates in Dual-Core Trap: Homogeneous, Droplet-Droplet, and Vortex-Vortex Regimes: The model

-here $\Psi_j(X, Y, T)$ ($j=1,2$) are the macroscopic wave functions of the two components, $T$ is time, and the subscript $T$ denotes the time derivative.
+here $\Psi_j(X, Y, T)$ ($j=1,2$) are the macroscopic wave functions of the two cores, $T$ is time, and the subscript $T$ denotes the time derivative.
 The operator $\nabla^2=\partial_X^2+\partial_Y^2$ is the two-dimensional Laplacian.
 The atomic mass is $m_0$, and $l_{z}=\sqrt{\hbar/(m_0\omega_z)}$ is the transverse harmonic-oscillator length associated with the tight confinement frequency $\omega_z$.
 The coefficient $\tilde{\kappa}$ accounts for the linear inter-core (Josephson) coupling due to tunnelling.
 The parameter $\delta a=-|a_{12}|+\sqrt{a_{11}a_{22}}$ represents the residual two-body (mean-field) interaction, expressed via the $s$-wave scattering lengths: $a_{11}=a_{22}\equiv a$ are the intra-species scattering lengths, while $a_{12}=a_{21}$ is the inter-species one.
 We focus on the physically relevant regime of weak intra-species repulsion ($g_{11},g_{22}>0$) combined with inter-species attraction ($g_{12}<0$), which, together with the LHY correction, supports self-bound quantum droplets and vortices.
+Derivation of the model equation is provided in Appendix~\ref{appen}.

 Introducing the dimensionless variables $\psi=\Psi/\psi_s$, $t=T/t_s$ and $(x,y)=(X,Y)/r_s$, where the scaling parameters $\psi_s$, $t_s$, and $r_s$ are chosen as:

 Using the scaling introduced above, Eq.~(\ref{eq:DimGPE}) can be written in a dimensionless form: